 “Judging by its identification number, UAV MQ-5B belonged to the 66th American Reconnaissance Brigade, based in Bavaria,” the Russian corporation Rostec happily boasted after remotely hacking the drone’s flight controls and taking control of it from a distant location in far-off Russia.

 It’s that final series of words that lead to the suspicion that Russia may be behind the mysterious loss of Malaysian flight MH370.
-Russia is obviously testing its modern weapons systems preparing for possible war with the west.
+Russia is obviously testing its modern weapons systems preparing for a possible war with the west.
 One of those weapons includes the ability to remotely hack into a plane’s flight controls and take over control of the plane, as it did with the US military’s unmanned drone over Crimea.

 Is it just a coincidence that the exact same scenario is looking more and more likely as the explanation for the disappearance of the Malaysian jumbo jet?
 Whoever took control had no demands, claimed no responsibility and didn’t deliberately crash it.
 Instead, the perpetrators played with the plane’s gauges and communications systems before taking it on a seven-hour joy ride, seemingly testing out a bunch of new toys, or in this case, cyber warfare capabilities.